menu

 Setting & Lifestyle

-Point Clear is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, Point Clear’s overall crime rate is lower than average for the country.
+Because of many things, Point Clear is a great place for families with children to consider.
+First of all, many other families with children live here, making Point Clear a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Point Clear has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Finally, Point Clear’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Point Clear is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

-Point Clear is an extremely ethnically-diverse town.
+Point Clear is a very ethnically-diverse town.
 The people who call Point Clear home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Point Clear residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Point Clear include English, Scottish, German, Scots-Irish, and French.
+Important ancestries of people in Point Clear include English, German, Scottish, Scots-Irish, and French.

 The most common language spoken in Point Clear is English.
-Other important languages spoken here include Polish and French.
+Other important languages spoken here include French and Polish.

 Notable & Unique Neighborhood Characteristics